Many homeowners, and even some private business owners, keep dogs.

 Dogs can be loving and cuddly, but also dangerous and terrifying.
 What’s more, when a dog attacks, the potential for serious harm to the victim is great.

 If you have been attacked by a dog in California, even if you were on the property of the dog’s owner at the time of attack, and even if you were trespassing, you may still have a cause of action.
 To learn more about your rights and how to recover compensation for your losses, call our law firm today.
-We will work hard for you.
+We offer free personal injury case consultations.